nrennie/advent_of_code/2024/README.md

 ## Day 2
 Using `diff()` and checking for sums of absolute values, and a conditional `for` loop in the second part.

+## Day 3
+Using regex to detect between a start and end string.